-SmartCPA provide for small business and their employees.
+ePay Payroll provides small businesses and their employees comprehensive retirement plans.
 Each retirement plan will be recommended based on the business needs.
-The most common and easy to set up is Savings Incentive Match Plan (SIMPLE) IRA.
+The most common and easiest to set up is Savings Incentive Match Plan (SIMPLE) IRA.

 What Is a Savings Incentive Match Plan for Employees (SIMPLE) IRA?